Hipparchus was one of antiquity’s greatest scientists.

 Hipparchus discovered the precession of the equinoxes and observed the appearance of a new star – a nova.

 Hipparchus was born over 2,200 years ago.
-The year of his birth was about 190 BC and the place of his birth was the Ancient Greek city of Nicea.
+His birthyear was about 190 BC and his birthplace was the Ancient Greek city of Nicea.
 The ruins of the city can still be seen in the town of Iznik, Turkey.

 Hipparchus is sometimes known as Hipparchus of Nicea, reflecting his birthplace.
 He is also known as Hipparchus of Rhodes, because he seems to have lived and worked for much of his life on the Greek island of Rhodes.